Pfern/TtT-in-Portugal-2016/TtT_session_2.md

 <a name="delivering"></a>
 #### Delivering a learning event as a mission; establishing learning mode, teamwork and mutual trust
-Start with learning objectives (LOs).
-Once you have defined what learners need to achieve, let LOs to lead the process.
+Start with learning objectives.
+Once you have defined what learners need to achieve, let learning objectives lead the process.
 The class space influences behaviours.
-The space in the training room can help to redefine how you implement LOs throughout the course.
+The space in the training room can help to redefine how you implement learning objectives throughout the course.
 Try to challenge yourself from more traditional, passive and instructor-led methods of teaching to more learner-centric methods that empower learners to be more engaged and involved in the process of skill development, mastery and application.
 How can you use classroom space to turn challenges into opportunities for learning?